WP-for-Church/Sermon-Manager/readme.txt

 = 1.1.3 =
 * Theme developers can add support for sermon manager to their theme with `add_theme_support( 'sermon-manager' );` in `functions.php`.
 For now, this will disable the loading of the jwplayer javascript
 * Bug fix to load javascript for sermon player and verse popups on single sermon pages only
-* minor CSS fix to increase font size of popup Bible passages
+* Minor CSS fix to increase font size of popup Bible passages

 = 1.1.2 =
-* bug fixes so everything saved correctly when doing autosave, quick edit, and bulk edit
+* Bug fixes so everything saved correctly when doing autosave, quick edit, and bulk edit
-* minor CSS fix for icon to display with additional files
+* Minor CSS fix for icon to display with additional files

 = 1.1.1 =
-* bug fixes to templating system
+* Bug fixes to templating system
-* minor CSS fixes
+* Minor CSS fixes

 = 1.1 =
 * New much improved templating system!
-* Bug fixes related to the loading of javascript and CSS
+* Bug fixes related to the loading of JavaScript and CSS

 = 1.0 =
 * Fixes related to WordPress 3.3; takes advantage of new tinymce editor